Take your core strength to the next level while also protecting the low back.

 How to Make Side Planks Easier

-Side planks can be difficult at first, start with the modified side plank.
+Side planks can be rough at first, start with the modified side plank.
 If that is still too difficult here’s another variation to make them easier:

 Wall Side Plank: Stand in a staggered stance (one foot in front of the other) and lean against the wall.
 Keep your body in a straight line.
 Don’t let the hips sag as you do so.
 Hold this position for 10-60 seconds each side.